 - Anaplasma marginale is another disease that occurs in cattle.

 They also cause tick paralysis.
 This occurs both in humans and in dogs.
 But in the case of dogs, it could be fatal if immediate action is not taken.
 After 24–72 hours after tick removal, the tick paralysis resolves.

 The Rocky Mountain Spotted Wood nymphs and larvae consume the blood of voles, chipmunks, and squirrels.
 While adults prefer humans, sheep, dogs, etc., Humans are also susceptible to rocky mountain tick bites and hence it is essential to look out for these ticks while you are in Idaho.

 Western Blacklegged Ticks

 Western Blacklegged ticks are also known as Ixodes pacificus.
-The unfed ticks are flat.
-They are black or brown and carry various pathogens that cause diseases that have chronic effects.
+They are flat, and black or brown, and carry various pathogens that cause diseases that have chronic effects.
 Mid to late May is when Western Legged ticks lay their eggs.
 Larvae feed on rodents, lizards, birds, squirrels, and mice.

 They contract these diseases from reservoir animals.
 The nymphs and adults are both a threat to humans as they feed on them.